dlteif/CS585-final-project/README.md

 ### Quantitative Evaluation

 We use a simple method to evaluate the sharpness of the resulting image; we simply compute the variance of the Laplacian of the image [4,5].
-The laplacian of an image is given below:
+The laplacian of an image is given below, for image intensity I:

 ![](./doc_images/eqnlog1.gif)